Fabianexe/SlaPPy/docs/ReadMe.md

 slappy
 ```

-Then the browser based GUI opens.
+Then copy the http-link into your desired browser.

 First choose a fast5 file by entering the file path in the upper left window.